 This is a top-selling and popular barefoot shoe, which gives your feet the ability to engage naturally with the terrain and keeps your feet in a neutral position.

-Pros: These barefoot hiking terrain shoes give you a more natural connection with the ground, and helps place you in a more natural alignment, which can lead to better posture and less strain on your joints.
+Pros: These barefoot hiking terrain shoes give you a more natural connection with the ground and help place you in a more natural alignment, which can lead to better posture and less strain on your joints.

-Cons: These are little too much padding for some hard-core barefoot shoe aficionados.
+Cons: These have little too much padding for some hard-core barefoot shoe aficionados.

 This boot features a Techlite lightweight midsole for long lasting comfort, plus an Omni-Grip rubber sole for traction.